skypjack/entt/docs/md/entity.md

     .on_destroy<renderable>();
 ```

-It goes without saying that it's possible to observe multiple events of the same
+It goes without saying that it is possible to observe multiple events of the same
 type or of different types with the same storage.<br/>
 For example, to know which entities have been assigned or updated a component of
 a certain type: